taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [superpower-chatgpt](https://github.com/saeedezzati/superpower-chatgpt) - ChatGPT with superpowers!
 Search chat history, create folders, export all chats, pin messages, access thousands of community prompts, incognito mode, language and tone selection, and many more features
  * [show-me-chatgpt-plugin](https://github.com/bra1ndump/show-me-chatgpt-plugin) - Create and edit diagrams in ChatGPT
  * [ChatGPT-Plugins](https://github.com/serp-ai/chatgpt-plugins) - Repo for giving ChatGPT the ability to use web browsing, python code execution, and custom plugins
+ * [ChatIDE](https://github.com/yagil/chatide) - AI Coding Assistant in your IDE - ChatGPT (OpenAI) and Claude (Anthropic) in a VSCode extension.
+ * [vim-chatgpt](https://github.com/codercooke/vim-chatgpt) - Vim Plugin For ChatGPT
+ * [obsidian-weaver](https://github.com/vasilecampeanu/obsidian-weaver) - Weaver is a useful Obsidian plugin that integrates ChatGPT/GPT-3 into your note-taking workflow.
+This plugin makes it easy to access AI-generated suggestions and insights within Obsidian, helping you improve your writing and brainstorming process.

 |Name|GitHub Stars|Language|License|